-As of February 15, 2018, our European sales, marketing and clinical support team includes 18 direct sales people, one contract sales person and 13 sales support staff.
+As of February 11, 2019, our European sales, marketing and clinical support team includes 29 direct sales people, one contract sales person and 22 sales support staff.

 We have complemented our direct sales efforts with sales to distributors and/or corporate partners.
 In 2013, we reached agreements with distributors in the United Kingdom, Ireland, Turkey, Russia, and the Netherlands.
-In 2014, we announced distribution of CytoSorb in the Middle East, including Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Bahrain, and Oman (the GCC) and Yemen, Iraq, and Jordan through an exclusive agreement with Techno Orbits, we entered into an exclusive agreement with Smart Medical Solutions S.R.L., to distribute CytoSorb for critical care applications in Romania and the neighboring Republic of Moldova.
-In 2015, we announced exclusive distribution agreements with Aferetica SRL to distribute CytoSorb in Italy, AlphaMedix Ltd. to distribute CytoSorb in Israel, TekMed Pty Ltd. to distribute CytoSorb in Australia and New Zealand, and Hoang Long Pharma to distribute CytoSorb in Vietnam.
-In June 2016, we announced an exclusive distribution agreement with Palex Medical SA to distribute CytoSorb in Spain and Portugal.
-In September 2016, we announced an exclusive agreement with Armaghan Salamat Kish Group (Arsak) to distribute CytoSorb in Iran.
-In October 2016, we announced an exclusive agreement with CytoSorb in Chile.
-In July 2017, we announced an exclusive agreement with Droguería, Ramón, González, Revilla (DRGR) S.A. to distribute CytoSorb in Panama.
+In 2014, we announced distribution of CytoSorb in the Middle East, including Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, and Oman (the GCC) and Yemen, Iraq, and Jordan through an exclusive agreement with Techno Orbits.
+In December 2014, we entered into an exclusive agreement with Smart Medical Solutions S.R.L., to distribute CytoSorb for critical care applications in Romania and the neighboring Republic of Moldova.
+In 2015, we announced exclusive distribution agreements with Aferetica s.r.l. to distribute CytoSorb in Italy, AlphaMedix Ltd. to distribute CytoSorb in Israel, TekMed Pty Ltd. to distribute CytoSorb in Australia and New Zealand, and Hoang Long Pharma to distribute CytoSorb in Vietnam.
+In June 2016, we announced an exclusive distribution agreement with Palex Medical SA to distribute CytoSorb in Israel neclusive agreement with Armaghan Salamat Kish Group (Arsak) to distribute CytoSorb in Iran.
+In April 2017, we entered into a distribution agreement with KRA Technical Services to distribute CytoSorb in Qatar.
+In July 2017, we announced an exclusive agreement with Pharmaworld and Chong Lap (H.K.)
+Co.
+Ltd. to distribute CytoSorb in Lebanon and Hong Kong, respectively.
+In July 2018, we disclosed an expansion to 53 countries, including Bosnia, Herzegovina, and Croatia with Medis, d.o.o.; Estonia, Latvia, and Lithuania with SIA Scanmed; and Montenegro and Serbia with Mar Medica, d.o.o.
+We also disclosed a change in our distributor in the United Kingdom, focused on England and Ireland, with Chalice Medical, Ltd. In July 2018, we entered into a distribution agreement with Cardiotec Vascular Ltda., to distribute CytoSorb in Chile.